jsjung00/Deep-Exploration/data/authors/default.md

 ---

-In my free time, I enjoy reading, karaoke, and spending time outdoors.
+In my free time, I enjoy singing, learning about other people's stories (ex: through memoirs), and leisurely walks.
-📖: Currently learning about representation learning, generalization
+📖: Currently learning about conformal prediction, representation learning